 Department of Economics

 - Xuguang (a.k.a.
 Simon) Sheng is an Assistant Professor of Economics at American University.
-His research interests include econometric theory, applied econometrics, empirical macroeconomics, economic and financial forecasting.
+His research interests include time series econometrics, applied macroeconomics, economic and financial forecasting.
 He has published in Journal of Econometrics, Journal of Applied Econometrics, Journal of Accounting and Economics and Oxford Handbook on Economic Forecasting.

 DegreesPhD, Economics, University at Albany, SUNY